-Even after 3 years of its announcement, the Core Web Vitals are still complex for many people, but you can grasp the concepts pretty easily and understand the impact on SEO, by reading our guide below.
+Core Web Vitals may still be complex, but you can grasp the concepts pretty easily and understand the impact of it in SEO on this post.

-This guide covers how to improve the Core Web Vitals of popular WordPress plugins such as Woocommerce and Elementor, with tips for fixing LCP(Largest Contentful Paint) and CLS(Cumulative Layout Shift) issues.
-Find out how to pass the metrics.
+This guide covers how to interpret and improve the Core Web Vitals, including popular Wordpress plugins such as Woocommerce and Elementor, with tips for fixing LCP, CLS, and INP issues.

 Alongside Mobile-friendly, HTTPS, and No intrusive interstitials, they form what Google calls Search Signals for Page Experience, which is to be used as a ranking algorithm factor in Google’s Search.

-Google said it intends to update the Page Experience Signals on an annual basis, with INP (Interaction to Next Paint) currently in experimental mode.
+Google said it intends to update the Page Experience Signals on an annual basis, with INP (Interaction to Next Paint) which measures responsiveness, replacing FID in 2024.

 The Core Web Vitals metrics are ranked as “Good”, “Needs Improvement”, or “Poor” labels, followed by green, yellow, and red colors.